lithnet/access-manager-docs/help-and-support/app-pages/jit-access-page.md

 #### Group name template

 Specify the name of the group that should be created.
-You must use the `{computerName}` placeholder somewhere in the name.
-If you use the template `JIT-{computerName}` then for a computer named `PC1` AMS will create a group called `JIT-PC1`
+You must use the `%computerName%` placeholder somewhere in the name.
+If you use the template `JIT-%computerName%` then for a computer named `PC1` AMS will create a group called `JIT-PC1`

 #### Group type